jortsmoder/wikiofdark.art/docs/index.md

 This is a dump of some things I have on looksmaxxing your transition.
 Some things are far more researched than others.
 Some things are way more important, and some things have marginal benefits at best.
 Some things are much safer than others.
 Everything is currently a work in progress.
 This wiki, as it currently stands, mostly assumes male-to-female transitioning.

 Some links I have read in less detail than others (see why [reading abstracts alone may be insufficient](https://labmuffin.com/why-you-cant-trust-study-abstracts/){.source-link}).
-I wrote this as there was no complete guide to all these techniques, many of which are super niche, and my hope is this will evolve into a page that becomes more trustworthy over time.
+I wrote this as there was no complete guide to all these techniques, many of which are super niche.
+In it's current state, it is more of a jumping off point into things you may not have heard of, and my hope is this will evolve into a page that becomes more trustworthy over time.

 This site is best viewed on desktop, where source link will open an archived version to the side of the page.
 Opening a link in new tab will open the original page.